Universal Everything

 In April 2011, the studio created Super-Computer-Romantics, their first major solo exhibition, for the launch of the new digital art museum La Gaîté Lyrique in Paris.

-In February 2014, Universal Everything released Polyfauna, an interactive music app developed in collaboration with Radiohead and the artist Stanley Donwood.
+In February 2014, Universal Everything released PolyFauna, an interactive music app developed in collaboration with Radiohead and the artist Stanley Donwood.

-A monograph about the studio's work will be published in 2019 by Unit Editions.
+A monograph about the studio's work was published in 2019 by Unit Editions.

 Style

 The studio utilises modern technologies such as 3D printing, touch screens, motion capture, large format video displays and complex sound design to create large scale experiential works.
 Its work often incorporates and references architecture, modernism, synesthesia, landscapes, anthropomorphism, human movement, and figurative forms.